Aaron Rodgers reportedly plans to sign with Pittsburgh Steelers

 NFL Network's Tom Pelissero, citing sources, is reporting that Rodgers, 41, told the Steelers that he'll fly to Pittsburgh on Friday and sign before next week's minicamp.
 Ian Rapoport reports it'll be a one-year deal.

+The Steelers play the Jets in their first game of the season on Sept.
+7, setting up a showdown between Rodgers and Fields.

-However, Rodgers wasn't the first quarterback signed by the Steelers during this offseason.
+Rodgers wasn't the only quarterback acquired by the Steelers during this offseason.
 The team signed former 2018 draft pick Mason Rudolph to a two-year contract after spending last season with the Tennessee Titans.

 Before Rodgers spent two seasons with the Jets, the four-time MVP and Super Bowl XLV champion quarterback played 18 seasons for the Green Bay Packers and currently sits seventh on the NFL's all-time passing yards list.